Porges/ways-to-play/src/articles/cards/ceki/index.md

 Games that used these type of cards were originally played throughout the Malaysian Archipelago.
 They are also played amongst members of “reterritorialized” Indonesian Chinese communities within mainland China.[@BalineseChineseCommunity p.
 555]

+Although these type of cards are not referred to in Thailand as “ceki” cards, I include them in the discussion below for comparison.

 {% image src="../../../maps/Ceki.svg" alt="" %}
 Countries where Ceki cards are used.
 {% imageEnd %}